david-luna/canica/docs/school-domain.md

 And we can do the following assertions:

-- A student belongs to one or many classes
+- A student belongs to one or many `SchoolClass`

 ## School Year